inorganik/countUp.js/README.md

 Before making a pull request, please [read this](#contributing).
 MIT License.

+## React component
+If you are using React, there is a React component wrapper [`react-countup`](https://github.com/glennreyes/react-countup) that can be used right out of the box and takes all the complexity for you.
+It supports all common options and features including `easing`, `separator`, `decimals`, callbacks `onStart` and `onComplete`. **[Check out the React demo](https://glennreyes.github.io/react-countup)** and see usage examples below.

 ## Angular directive
 If you are using Angular, you can use the included Angular module.
 Use the count-up attribute to quickly create an animation.
 It also integrates nicely with the Angular-scroll-spy directive.
 The Angular directive only requires an `end-val` attribute, but will also accept `start-val`, `duration`, `decimals`, and `options`. `id` is not needed.
 You must include both countUp.js and the module to use the Angular directive. **[Check out the angular demo](http://inorganik.github.io/angular-scroll-spy/)** and see usage examples below.